subhash122/ChitChat/README.md

-- Created a realtime chatting application build using angular and express.
+- Realtime chatting application build using angular and express.
 - Integrated socket.io for sending realtime one on one messages.